jan3zk/forced_alignment/README.md

 ## Use Case Examples

-A practical example of using forced alignment for audio anonymization can be found at [anonymization_example.ipynb](anonymization_example.ipynb).
-This Jupyter notebook provides a detailed walkthrough of how to use the script [anonymize_audio.py](anonymize_audio.py) for the task of audio anonymization.
+A practical example of using forced alignment for audio anonymization is available in [anonymization_example.ipynb](anonymization_example.ipynb).
+This notebook provides a detailed walkthrough on how to use forced alignment to compute the time intervals of each word in a transcription.
+It then demonstrates how to anonymize the corresponding audio by replacing the utterances of words containing personal information with a beep sound, using the script [anonymize_audio.py](anonymize_audio.py).